kuklinv/UDEMY/README.md

 #### 22.11.2020
 * start course
 * create learning repo on github -> udemyReactCourse
-* section 1: what is React
+* section 1: what is
+* create react app with CDN and with CLI